 Media Briefing Australia's contribution to Global Operations

-Good morning everyone, and welcome again to our regular update on operations in the Middle East.
+Good morning, and welcome to our regular update on operations in the Middle East.

 Starting with Maritime operations . . .